Bachelor of Social Work (BSW)

 - Graduate from an established, accredited BSW program with a 100-year history of excellence in social work education.

-- With the MSW experience increased career mobility and a wider range of job prospects.
+- With the 5-year MSW, experience increased career mobility and a wider range of job prospects.

 - Take advantage of student loans, scholarships, and career assistance resources available at Loyola.